JessikaKarl/project-portfolio-1/README.md

 I tried to make the website so similer to the wireframes as possible.
 With what I knew about HTML and CSS it got pretty close to what I inteted.
 ## Features
 * Navigation Bar
+⋅⋅* Featured on all of the pages.
+It is located at the top of the pages with links for easy navigation between each of them.
+⋅⋅* The design is
 * Menu
+⋅⋅*
 * Gallery
+⋅⋅*
 * Form
+⋅⋅*
 * Footer
+⋅⋅*
 ### Future impelementations
 ## Testing
 ### Validator Testing